What is Medical Device Prototyping?

 Medium and large US medical device companies benefit from 3DDFM’s integrated approach to prototyping.
 Designs are refined using advanced tools like Fusion 360, ensuring compatibility with future manufacturing.
 Moreover, in-house capabilities eliminate dependencies on external suppliers, enhancing confidentiality and speed.

 In addition, competitive pricing at $75/hour allows for budget allocation to other critical areas, such as R&D. However, quality is never compromised, with experience spanning CNC machining, injection molding, and more.
-As a result, clients achieve prototypes that are not only functional but also production-ready.
+As a result, clients achieve production-ready prototypes that are not only functional but also production-ready.
+These production-ready prototypes are essential steps toward developing safe and effective medical products, supporting testing, validation, and regulatory approval processes needed to bring medical products to market.

 Furthermore, for projects involving complex mechanisms, 3DDFM’s expertise ensures seamless integration.
-This is particularly valuable for devices requiring IP67 ratings or biocompatibility.
+This is particularly valuable for devices requiring IP67 ratings or biocompatibility (IP67 is a rating indicating dust-tight and water-resistant protection).
 Therefore, partnering with 3DDFM positions companies for success in a competitive market.

 This 15-second animation illustrates prototyping for a telehealth station, utilizing 3D printing alongside other methods for swift development tailored to US medical firms.